energinet-open-incubator/innersource-collaboration/docs/guidelines/decision_making_policy.md

 ### Polls
 [Polls] will also be posted in the [Discussions].
 The decision-making in polls follows a [lazy consensus] approach, inspired by the [Apache definition](https://community.apache.org/committers/lazyConsensus.html) of the concept.
-A poll can have a status of _proposed_, _open_ or _closed_.
-When a poll is _closed_, the outcome of the vote indicated in the poll can be considered as decided on.
+A poll can be either _open_ or _closed_.
+When a poll is _closed_, the outcome of the vote indicated in the poll can be considered as decided on, unless the poll is closed as "outdated" or "duplicate".

-[//]: # (Poll - (how) can we attach statusses to these?
-The creator of the poll can set criteria, but else than that not sure - labels?)

 #### _Decision Criteria_
 In this repository the lazy consensus approach entails that silence, or not answering the poll, is consent to whatever gets most votes.
 A number of specific criteria are set up for polls: